Franklin Pierce: 1856 election

 Pierce fully expected to be renominated by the Democrats.
 In reality, his chances of winning the nomination (let alone the general election) were slim.
 The administration was widely disliked in the North for its position on the Kansas–Nebraska Act, and Democratic leaders were aware of Pierce's electoral vulnerability.
 Nevertheless, his supporters began to plan for an alliance with Douglas to deny James Buchanan the nomination.
 Buchanan had solid political connections and had been safely overseas through most of Pierce's term, leaving him untainted by the Kansas debacle.

 When balloting began on June 5 at the convention in Cincinnati, Ohio, Pierce expected a plurality, if not the required two-thirds majority.
 On the first ballot, he received only 122 votes, many of them from the South, to Buchanan's 135, with Douglas and Cass receiving the rest.
 By the following morning fourteen ballots had been completed, but none of the three main candidates were able to get two-thirds of the vote.
 Pierce, whose support had been slowly declining as the ballots passed, directed his supporters to break for Douglas, withdrawing his name in a last-ditch effort to defeat Buchanan.
 Douglas, only 43 years of age, believed that he could be nominated in 1860 if he let the older Buchanan win this time, and received assurances from Buchanan's managers that this would be the case.
 After two more deadlocked ballots, Douglas's managers withdrew his name, leaving Buchanan as the clear winner.
 To soften the blow to Pierce, the convention issued a resolution of "unqualified approbation" in praise of his administration and selected his ally, former Kentucky Representative John C. Breckinridge, as the vice-presidential nominee.
-This loss marked the only time in U.S. history that an elected president who was an active candidate for reelection was not nominated by his political party for a second term.
+This loss marked the first time in U.S. history that an elected president who was an active candidate for reelection was not nominated by his political party for a second term.